Redefining Healthcare with Design of the Green Hospital

 Hospitals utilize more resources and produce more waste materials than most other commercial buildings of a similar size.
 Healthcare facilities in the country consume more than 315 gallons of water per bed every day and an average US hospital consumes 103.600 Btu of natural gas per square foot annually.

-In a typical healthcare center, lighting, water heating, and space heating account for more than 65% of the energy consumption.
+In a typical healthcare centre, lighting, water heating, and space heating account for more than 65% of the energy consumption.
 Therefore, it remains essential for the construction of healthcare facilities to involve incorporation of green designs and concepts into the process to reduce the impact on the environment, cut down operational costs, and increase energy efficiency.

 Hospital administrations have teamed up with designers, architects and construction companies to achieve the Leadership in Energy and Environmental Design, also called LEED.
 LEED is a system developed by the United States Green Building Council to rate a building and certify it as "green" based on design, construction, and operations of the building.